sa-mcquanzie/peak-website/_posts/2019-08-16-dani-smith.md

 ongoing: true

 ---
-<p>And I would've Got Away With It will be at Peak from 23rd August to 28th September 2019</p>
+<p>And I Would've Got Away With It will be at Peak from 23rd August to 28th September 2019</p>

 Opening: <b>Friday 23rd August</b> 7pm - 10pm